Anshul-404/MetaSplootable/Vulnerablity Assessment/OpenSSH_4.7p1_22/OpenSSH_4.7p1_22.md

 		- This message is a standard response indicating that the authentication attempt has failed, but it does not cause the server to terminate the connection.
 		- The `SSH2_MSG_USERAUTH_FAILURE` message and the fact that the server doesn't terminate the connection states that the username used for authentication was indeed invalid.
 	- User Valid (Exists):
-		- When attacker attempts to authenticate with a username that does not exist on the server using the malformed packet, the `userauth_pubkey()` function checks the validity of the username and determines that it is valid.
+		- When attacker attempts to authenticate with a username that exists on the server using the malformed packet, the `userauth_pubkey()` function checks the validity of the username and determines that it is valid.
 		- Thus, the process of authenticating the attacker with the provided username continues.
 		- However, The packet's malformed nature eventually causes a failure in `sshpkt_get_u8()`, a function likely involved in parsing packet data.
 		- Instead of returning an error message as in the previous case, this failure leads the server to call `fatal()`, a function that handles critical errors by logging the error and then terminating the connection.
-		- Therefore, the fact that the server closes its connection to the attacker abruptly, without sending the standard SSH2_MSG_USERAUTH_FAILURE message states that the username used for authentication was valid
+		- Therefore, the fact that the server closes its connection to the attacker abruptly, without sending the standard SSH2_MSG_USERAUTH_FAILURE message states that the username used for authentication was valid.

 #### Proof of Concept